habedi/PracticalMachineLearning/README.md

 * [Pegasus](http://www.cs.cmu.edu/~pegasus/): An open-source system for analyzing huge graphs.
 It seems it is not being developed or maintained for a long time
 * [Dataset](https://github.com/pudo/dataset): A handy tool to simplify the task of reading and writing to relational databases
 * [Twython](https://github.com/ryanmcgrath/twython): A Twitter API library in pure Python with tonnes of features
-* [Apache TinkerPop](http://tinkerpop.apache.org/): A cool graph storage and computation framework, it can be used both as a graph analytics platform and a graph database system, love the little gremlins!
+* [Apache TinkerPop](http://tinkerpop.apache.org/): an excellent graph storage and computation framework, it can be used both as a graph analytics platform and a graph database system; love the little gremlins!
 * [Graphexp](https://github.com/bricaud/graphexp): Graphexp is a visual graph explorer with D3.js for TinkerPop
-* [Scilab](https://www.scilab.org/): An open-source numerical computation language and environment, great Matlab alternative
+* [Scilab](https://www.scilab.org/): An open-source numerical computation language and environment, a great Matlab alternative
 * [Glow](https://github.com/pytorch/glow): A compiler for Neural Network hardware accelerators for various hardware
 * [GraphJet](https://github.com/twitter/GraphJet): A real-time graph processing library in Java
 * [GraphDrawing](https://www.gradlibrary.net): A lovely graph analysis and drawing library in Java
 * [Sketch Library](http://hadjieleftheriou.com/sketches/index.html): A C++ library for data summarization
-* [The Lemur Project](https://sourceforge.net/projects/lemur/): A collection of search engine, text processing and Data Mining tools and libraries in C++ and Java-like RankLib for ranking
+* [The Lemur Project](https://sourceforge.net/projects/lemur/): A collection of search engine, text processing, and data mining tools and libraries in C+, and Java-like RankLib for ranking
-* [VisPy](http://vispy.org/): A Python library for interactive scientific visualization that is designed to be fast, scalable and easy to use
+* [VisPy](http://vispy.org/): A Python library for interactive scientific visualization that is designed to be fast, scalable, and easy to use
-* [Awesome Machine Learning](https://github.com/josephmisiti/awesome-machine-learning): A curated list of remarkable Machine Learning frameworks, libraries and software, etc
+* [Awesome Machine Learning](https://github.com/josephmisiti/awesome-machine-learning): A curated list of remarkable Machine Learning frameworks, libraries, software, etc
 * [MOA Framework](https://moa.cms.waikato.ac.nz): A fantastic Java software environment and framework for Stream Mining
 * [MEKA](http://waikato.github.io/meka): A multi-label classification tool, it works on top of Weka
-* [Mulan](http://mulan.sourceforge.net): A Java library for learning on multi-label data
+* [Mulan](http://mulan.sourceforge.net): A Java library for learning on multi-labeled data
 * [Dlib](http://dlib.net): A fast Machine Learning library implemented in C++ for solving real-world data problems
 * [MITE](https://github.com/mit-nlp/MITIE): A library and tool for information extraction on text data, it's built on top of Dlib with binding for languages like Java and Python
 * [GraphStream](http://graphstream-project.org/): GraphStream is a Java library for analyzing and visualizing dynamic graphs